-We partnered with CUBG, one of the most visited attractions in the city to help revitalise their online presence, creating a website that reflects the ever changing garden, its vital scientific work and improve engagement through visiter numbers, memberships and programme participation.
+We partnered with Cambridge University Botanic Garden (CUBG), one of the most visited attractions in the city, to help revitalise their online presence.
+We created a website that reflects the ever-changing garden, promotes its vital scientific work, and improves engagement through visitor numbers, memberships and programme participation.

 The initial objectives outlined: